HL7/cqf-measures/input/pages/measure-conformance.md

 ### Attribution

 Member Attribution (ATR) lists are used between Payers and Providers for implementing risk-based contracts, value based contracts, care gap closures and quality reporting.
 Creation of a Member Attribution List typically starts with a need to identify the patients for a specific purpose such as Quality Reporting.
-The [CQFMQualityProgram](StructureDefinition-quality-program-cqfm.html) is a library profile used to establish a set of related quality improvement artifacts such as a measure program and can be used to establish a "release" of a quality program.
+The [CRMIManifestLibrary]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-manifestlibrary.html) is a representation of a collection of artifacts (such as quality improvement artifacts) using a library profile and can be used to establish a "release" of a quality program.

 Referring to the [Member Attribution Lists Workflows and Definitions](http://hl7.org/fhir/us/davinci-atr/usecases.html#member-attribution-list-workflows-and-definitions) within the Da Vinci - Member Attribution (ATR) List IG, there is a potential in using "contract identifier" to look up a group but not prescriptive from the perspective of QM IG.